CelluleProjet/Amorpheus/README.md

 spyder
 ```

-6) open the file Amorpheus.py and run the program.
+6) open the file *Amorpheus.py* and run the program.

-Test files are provided: Cerium.dat and background.xy.
+Test files are provided: *Cerium.dat* and *background.xy*.
-The associated input file is Init.txt.
+The associated input file is *Init.txt*.
-Batch function can be tested with the input file Batch.ods
+Batch function can be tested with the input file *Batch.ods*

 **or**

-open the file RPS.py and run the program.
-A test file is provided: TestFile.xy
+open the file *RPS.py* and run the program.
+A test file will automatically be created and visualized.

 7) close the virtual environment with
 ```bash